jacobdbt2100/Data-Analytics-Basics/README.md

 #### `Data Warehouse:`
 A large centralized repository of data used for reporting and analysis, combining and organizing data from different sources for efficient querying and reporting.

-#### `Role of a Data Analyst:`
-Collects, processes, and analyzes data to identify trends, patterns and make informed decisions.

 #### `Handling Large Datasets:`
 Requires the use of efficient data storage and processing techniques such as;